pchinjr/praise-cage-rest-api-workshop/README.md

 ```
 Congratulations, you now have a server rendered page!

-### Checkpoint 2: Server Rendering
+### 4j.
+Checkpoint 2: Server Rendering
 - Click "View Praises" button - you should see an HTML page with your praises
 - Submit a new praise - you should be redirected back to your form

-## 3. Build Our Own Server
+## 5. Build Our Own Server

 Before setting up a new API layer, we will serve static files from the local file system.
 This allows us to load `/public/index.html` and any other static assets without using `npx live-server`.
-Instead, we'll make a new server using Node's HTTP module.
+Instead, we'll use Node.js.

-### Setting Up Static File Serving
+### 5a.
+Setting Up Static File Serving

 Create a new file called `server.js` and add the following code:

 ```js